Our mission is to promote mental health through education, advocacy, understanding, and access to quality care for all individuals.

 Our vision is to be a leader in creating a just, humane, and healthy society in which all people are accorded respect, dignity, and the opportunity to achieve their full potential free from prejudice and stigma.

-Mental Health America of North Dakota (MHAND) is a 501(c)(3) non-profit organization.
+Mental Health America of North Dakota (MHAND) is a consumer-run 501(c)(3) non-profit organization.
 Since 1952, the residents of our state have had a safe, trusted and confidential place to turn when seeking help for behavioral health (mental health and substance use) issues.
 MHAND promotes mental wellness for the health and well-being of all North Dakotans – every day and in times of crisis.

 Throughout it's rich history, MHAND has consistently fought for the needs of children, adults and families through the programs and activities such as education, support groups, supportive action/advocacy and many more.